 Solid waste will be forced out into the drain field where coagulation will occur.
 Bio-mat will eventually clog the drain field creating backups in the house and damp wet spots over the drain field and surrounding areas of the system.

-Treating a clogged drain field and septic tank with a septic tank shock treatment is a great alternative to replacing the system.
+One of the most reputable septic shock treatments available is NT-MAX by Newtechbio and treating a clogged drain field and septic tank with a septic tank shock treatment is a great alternative to replacing the system.
 Repairing or replacing a septic tank and drain field can cost a homeowner thousands for the simplest of repairs.
 Maintaining a septic system is the key to a healthy system giving you the homeowner years of problem free service.